-- Transsiberian myths and wrong beliefs.
+- Trans-Siberian myths and incorrect beliefs.

-- Why should you take the Transsiberian Express?
+- Why should you take the Trans-Siberian Express?

-- Railcar and train’s classes
+- Railcar and train classes

 - Which route should you choose?

-- Russian, Mongolian and Chinese VISA requirements
+- Russian, Mongolian and Chinese Visa requirements

 - Things you should bring with you